How to say “how old are you?” in Japanese

 Excuse me, but how old are you?

 - shitsurei – 失礼 (しつれい) : a noun meaning ‘rudeness’ in Japanese.
-But, in reality, it is quite often used like an interjection meaning ‘excuse me’.
+However, native speakers often use this to mean ‘excuse me’ especially in conversations.

-- ga – が : a conjunctive particle put after a sentence to mean ‘but’, ‘yet’, ‘though’, ‘although’ or some such.
-It can be used to connect two sentences which have different or opposite meanings.
-In the example, it is used to connect “shitsurei desu” with its following sentence.
+- ga – が : a conjunctive particle used after a phrase or sentence to add the meaning of ‘but’, ‘yet’, ‘though’, ‘although’, or such.
+This can be used to join two sentences which have different or opposite meanings.

 Summary

-In this blog post, I’ve explained the expression, “nan sai desu ka”, in detail based on its components.
-And also, I’ve explained its polite expression, “oikutsu desu ka”.
-Let me summarize them as follows.- nan sai desu ka – 何歳ですか/何才ですか (なんさいですか) : a Japanese expression for ‘how old are you?’
-It can be used in various situations.
-But, in more formal situations, its polite expression would be better.
+In this blog post, I’ve explained the definition and meaning of “nan sai desu ka” in detail based on its grammatical components.
+And also, I’ve explained its polite version, “oikutsu desu ka”.
+Let me summarize them as follows.